luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 ---

 First off, there is probably a better way than what I am about to show you.
-These are simply a few things I've learned along the way building and running a Elixir applications in production. *They have worked for me*.
+These are simply a few things I've learned along the way building and running Elixir applications in production. *They have worked for me*.
 My projects are usually pretty simple, so I can't speak to advanced topics like cluster deployments.